Policy document

 Complaints Policy

-Maidstone Borough Council’s Strategic Plan sets the organisations’ mission as Great People, Great Place, Great Opportunity.
-This means that the needs of residents and customers are central to the way in which we deliver our services.
-We believe that dealing effectively with complaints is essential to providing good services.
-We recognise that we will not always get it right and complaints are not only a way of customers telling us when they are dissatisfied but also provide useful information that can help us to improve our services.
+The needs of residents and customers are central to the way in which we deliver our services, and we believe that dealing effectively with complaints is essential to providing a good service.
+We recognise that we will not always get it right and complaints are not only a way of customers telling us when they are dissatisfied, but also provide useful information that can help us improve our services.

-A complaint is “a formal expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the Council (Council includes staff and contractors) affecting a customer or group of customers.”
+A complaint is “an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual or group of individuals.”

-In many cases we can resolve an issue very quickly by putting the problem right straight away.
-We consider these types of cases as informal service issues.
-For example, a customer's bin has not been emptied.
+Before making a complaint, you should ensure you have given us an opportunity to resolve the issue you are raising.
+You should contact the relevant service first.
+You can find details of our services on our website.
+In many cases, we can resolve an issue very quickly by putting the problem right straight away.
+We consider these types of cases as informal service requests.

-Complaints can be placed into one of the following seven categories: Failure, Customer Service, Policy/Decision, Quality, Staff Conduct, Technical, and Communication.
+Complaints can be placed into one or more of the following eight categories:

-Certain types of issues and complaints fall outside of the Council's complaints procedure because there are other processes more suitable for dealing with them, such as statutory appeal or tribunal process, or because there are separate legal or regulatory requirements covering these services, housing matters which are being dealt with under the arbitration process, or matters which are subject to an insurance claim.
+Certain types of issues and complaints fall outside of the council's complaints process because there are other processes more suitable for dealing with them.
+This includes statutory appeal or tribunal processes, other legal or regulatory requirements, housing matters dealt with under the arbitration process, or matters subject to an insurance claim.

-However, when a customer is unhappy about the way that an appeal or tribunal matter was handled, for example a delay in preparing the Council’s submission to a tribunal or appeals panel, this should be dealt with under this complaint procedure.
+However, when a customer is unhappy about the way that an appeal or tribunal matter was handled, for example a delay in the council preparing its submission to a tribunal or appeal panel, this will be dealt with under this complaints process.

 How to make a complaint

-Complaints can be made to the Council in the following ways:
+Complaints can be made in the following ways:

 Corporate Insight, Communities and Governance